-The supplements listed below will provide Marty with the nutrients that he is not getting enough of in the most cost effective manner until he is able to improve the nutrient density of his diet.
+The supplements listed below will provide Marty with the nutrients that she is not getting enough of in the most cost effective manner until she is able to improve the nutrient density of her diet.

 Most people do not meet the recommended intake vitamin D from their food so ensuring adequate sun exposure and vitamin D supplementation is important.

 The graphs below show the key nutrient ratios in Marty’s diet.

 You also indicated that you have low testosterone.
 According to the micronutrient meta analysis, here are the nutrients that you might be lacking when having low testosterone: